 WATCH D.O.G.S.
 Across America ® is a non-profit organization which began in 1998 by Jim Moore, immediately after the Jonesboro, Arkansas, middle school shooting tragedy.
 WATCH D.O.G.S. operates for the objective as stated in its motto: “To turn the hearts of the fathers to their children and the hearts of the children to their fathers.”

 • Schools gain an extra set of eyes and ears.
 The presence of a father or father-figure enhances a sense of security at the building for students and staff and helps create an environment conducive to learning. • Children gain a positive male role model.
 Many children do not have a father-figure present in their home and these children benefit when a positive male role model is present.

-- Fathers get a glimpse of their students' everyday world and learn about the increasingly complex challenges and decisions today's youth are facing.
-As a result, they can learn to relate better to their student's life in three critical areas including: academic performance, self-esteem, social behavior.
+• Fathers get a glimpse of their child’s everyday world and learn about the increasingly complex challenges and decisions today’s youth are facing.
+As a result, they can learn to relate better to their child and hopefully connect with them.

 • Fathers gain a greater awareness of the positive impact they can have on their child’s life in three critical areas including: academic performance, self- esteem, social behavior.